okx/okexchain-docs/docs/getting-start/join-oec-mainnet.md

 > _NOTE_: If you have issues at this step, please check that you have the latest stable version of GO installed.

 Note we use `master` here since it contains the latest stable release.
-See the [mainnet repo](https://github.com/okex/mainnet) for details on which version is needed for which mainnet, and the [OEC release page](https://github.com/okex/exchain/releases) for details on each release.
+See the [mainnet repo](https://github.com/okex/mainnet) for details on which version is needed for which mainnet, and the [OKC release page](https://github.com/okex/exchain/releases) for details on each release.

 Your full node has been cleanly upgraded!

 ### Upgrade to Validator Node

 You now have an active full node.
 What's the next step?
-You can upgrade your full node to become a OEC Validator.
-The top 100 validators have the ability to propose new blocks to the OEC.
+You can upgrade your full node to become a OKC Validator.
+The top 100 validators have the ability to propose new blocks to the OKC.
 Continue onto [the Validator Setup](../validators/validators-guide-cli.md).